coreos/rpm-ostree/docs/administrator-handbook.md

 The changes here will not persist across reboots, which makes this a great choice for testing.

-One downside though is there's no equivalent of `rpm-ostree ex apply-live --reset` today when `rpm-ostree usroverlay` is in place.
+One downside though is it does not currently work to `rpm-ostree apply-live --reset` today when `rpm-ostree usroverlay` is in place.
 It's possible to find the original binaries in a previous deployment, or via `ostree checkout` of the base commit, etc.